 “The problem isn’t the internet, it’s us.”

-Second Sister is the second book on this list by Chan Ho-Kei.
-It’s a mystery set in 2014 during the Umbrella Movement.
-There’s only a brief mention of the protests and demonstrations impacting the closing down of streets and people’s distrust of the police.
-Other than that, it doesn’t play a key role in the story.
+Second Sister is the second book on this list by Chan Ho-Kei, and in my opinion, the slightly better one.
+It’s set in 2014 during the Umbrella Movement.
+The protests hover in the background — closing streets, fueling distrust of the police.
+They add tension without dominating the story.

 27. Ghost Forest